kkamaneeya/ProgrammingAssignment4/README.md

 - 'Tidy_data.csv': Processed data set.

--'run_analysis.R': THe R-code which performs the processing/ananlysis on the original database to obtain the tidy dataset.
+- 'run_analysis.R': THe R-code which performs the processing/ananlysis on the original database to obtain the tidy dataset.

 Notes:
 ======